d70-t/macsdap/README.md

     # or if duplicate times should be elliminated automatically:
     data_without_duplicates = res.remove_overlapping_datasets().to_xarray()

+Normally, macsDAP uses only pydap for the communication with the server.
+However, some features of xarray might only work using netCDF4, to the ``open_xarray`` and ``to_xarray`` methods allow for an optional argument ``engine="netcdf"`` which allows to use netCDF4 as communication library for xarray.

 For quick spectral preview, results provide a show() methos:

     D[<dataset id>].show()